3 observations after Sixers slide to 1-3 with loss to Pistons

 The Sixers sunk into a 21-point deficit when Malik Beasley drilled a second-chance three.

 Almost everything in the Sixers’ half-court offense was on Maxey’s shoulders.
 The Sixers had little in the way of meaningful secondary offense.
-Nurse tried unconventional lineups and used zone defense late in the third quarter, but the Pistons kept on scoring.
+Nurse tried unconventional lineups and used zone defense late in the third quarter, but the Pistons kept on scoring and the Sixers couldn't keep pace.

-However, Detroit's early-season struggles in the fourth quarter resurfaced early in Wednesday night's final period.
+“We didn’t do a good enough job of waiting, setting, separating on Tyrese’s screen-and-rolls,” Nurse said.
+“He just wasn’t getting enough separation on those things to create some type of advantage.
+He did get a good number of shots downhill.
+And what did he have, 10 cracks at the three?
+A couple of those were pretty tough, but I think most of the other ones, we want him to take.

+“But he scored enough tonight, right?
+We need some other guys.
+We need some production from Eric (Gordon) and Kyle (Lowry) and Drum.
+Everybody’s got to chip in right now.”

 The Pistons avoided any true shakiness, though.
 Soon enough, they had a 20-point advantage again and their first win firmly secure.